The people who keep me company at work: Whisky Podcasts

 For the longest time that was the end of my whisky podcast list.
 But recently I was made aware of another whisky podcast.

-(Full disclosure, I was made aware of it because Mark Bylok became one of the patrons of bourbonguy.com at patreon.com/arok.)
+(Full disclosure, I was made aware of it because Mark Bylok became one of the patrons of bourbonguy.com when I had a Patreon.com campaign going.)
 The Whisky Topic is a podcast is hosted by Mark Bylok, author of the Whisky Cabinet, and Jamie Johnson who runs a bourbon club in Toronto.
 Its tagline is “a casual conversation with whisky.”
 And it is exactly that.
 It is two friends, occasional guests and whisky.
 The conversation ranges from whisky topics of the day to whatever the guest is an expert in.

 And they really do have exquisite taste in guests.
 While I’ve been listening, they’ve had their area’s brand ambassador for Jim Beam, Davin de Kergommeaux, Josh Peters from the Whiskey Jug, author Reid Mitenbuler and…me.